Green Naugahyde: Style and themes

 Jay Lane is said to have strongly influenced the band's sound, "harkening to the old Frizzle Fry days" while also making them "way funkier than [they] ever were".

 Claypool has described the new material as being reminiscent of Frizzle Fry, Primus' 1990 debut studio album, due largely to Lane's involvement: "If I were to look at all of our records, it seems like this is reminiscent of the early stuff.
 Obviously, with Jay there's a newness to it, but because he left the band right before we recorded our first record, his approach has an eerie harkening to the old Frizzle Fry days."
 He said of the album's lyrical content:

 [I]t's also got 20 years of life experience on it – from many different angles.
 A song like "Jilly's on Smack" just wouldn't have been written in the early Nineties, because we hadn't lost a friend to heroin addiction.
 A song like "Lee Van Cleef" which is reflective of my youth just wouldn't have been written back then.

-Claypool has stated that "Eyes of the Squirrel" is actually a very strong commentary on visual media.
+Claypool has stated that "'Eyes of the Squirrel' is a strong commentary on visual media.
 Television.
 It's just that the title has the word ‘squirrel’ in it, [laughs] and that tends to throw people.
-In Primus, there's always something being spoken about via some colourful character, and a lot of times colourful character that will distract people who don’t scratch the surface."
+In Primus, there's always something being spoken about via some colourful character, and a lot of times colourful character that will distract people who don't scratch the surface."

 Claypool has stated that Lane has made the band "funkier" than they previously had been: "I was embarrassed for many years when people would call Primus a funk band...
 We were never funky.
 We're funky now.
 With Jaysky in the band, I feel that we're way funkier than we ever were...
 So on songs like "Tragedy" and "Lee Van Cleef", I have no problem saying we're funky, because Jaysky's the funkiest guy I've ever played with – and I've played with some very funky dudes!"